-Once an officer has reached the limits of compensatory time in this section he/she shall receive cash at the overtime rate for all overtime worked.

-- 13.8.4 Upon termination, all unused compensatory time shall be paid off at the final rate of pay received by the officer, or the average regular rate received during the last three (3) years of the officer's employment, whichever is higherconsistent with the FLSA. - 13.8.5 The City has identified a potential issue involving constructive receipt based on employees' choice to elect either compensatory time off or pay for overtime work.
+- Once an officer has reached the limits of compensatory time in this section he/she shall receive cash at the overtime rate for all overtime worked. - 13.8.4 Upon termination, all unused compensatory time shall be paid off at the final rate of pay received by the officer, consistent with the FLSA. - 13.8.5 The City has identified a potential issue involving constructive receipt based on employees' choice to elect either compensatory time off or pay for overtime work.
 The POA believes this issue is best resolved through a request for a Private Letter Ruling (PLR) from the Internal Revenue Service.
 Therefore, the POA agrees to take all actions to formally request a PLR on this issue (including payment of required fees) no later than March 15, 2019.